jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2019-07-20-aws-localstack/index.md

 authors:
   - JaehyeonKim
 images: []
+description: LocalStack provides an easy-to-use test/mocking framework for developing AWS applications.
+In this post, I'll demonstrate how to utilize LocalStack for development using a web service.
 ---

 [LocalStack](https://github.com/localstack/localstack) provides an easy-to-use test/mocking framework for developing AWS applications.
-In this post, a web service will be used for demonstrating how to utilize LocalStack for development.
+In this post, I'll demonstrate how to utilize LocalStack for development using a web service.

 Specifically a simple web service built with [Flask-RestPlus](https://flask-restplus.readthedocs.io/en/stable/) is used.
 It supports simple CRUD operations against a database table.
 It is set that SQS and Lambda are used for creating and updating a record.
 When a _POST_ or _PUT_ request is made, the service sends a message to a SQS queue and directly returns _204_ reponse.
 Once a message is received, a Lambda function is invoked and a relevant database operation is performed.